OliviaUrbanczyk/odin-recipes/README.md

 Things learnt in order and starting to build first website
 1. Create repository and connect to local machine.
 2. Commit changes
-3. Keeep udating website with new things learnt such as CSS and JavaScript
+3. Keeep updating website with new things learnt such as CSS and JavaScript